viritaromero/Detecting-Depression-in-Tweets/README.md

 Datasets

-I generated a new dataset, combining part of the Sentiment140 (8,000 positive tweets), and another one for depressive tweets(2,314 tweets), with a total of 10,314 tweets.
+I generated a new dataset, combining part of the Sentiment140 (8,000 positive tweets), and another one for depressive tweets (2,314 tweets), with a total of 10,314 tweets.
+You can find this dataset in my repo.

 Sentiment140